PrestaShop/prestashop.github.io/news/_posts/2019-09-10-the-review-process.md

 ### Prestonbot

 [Prestonbot](https://github.com/PrestaShop/prestonbot) is a custom bot we have built that looks at all Pull Requests and try to help us manage the project.
-He does a lot of things !
+He does a lot of things!
 For example he detects mistakes in the pull request description and add some labels to help us classify the pull requests and he also welcomes new contributors to the project :D .
 [Read his story to learn more about him.](http://build.prestashop.com/news/prestonbot-reaches-stable-version/)

 If something is wrong, Prestonbot will write a comment in the pull request to tell you what to fix.